vincentadu/CS-OSSU-Introduction-to-Programming/README.md

 # computer-science-With-OSSU
-<p> this repository of completed projects I've created while studying</p>
+<p> This is the repository of completed projects I've created while studying</p>